-Presentation Guidance
+Presentation Policy

 - Children should complete all work in pencil until teacher judges child to be 'ready' for pen, no earlier than Y4.
-We do not promote 'pen licences' so pens can be given out to children discretely eg. Have a little try with this... we do want to make a fuss of excellent handwriting and presentation but not at the detriment of other pupils within the class who may have difficulties with handwriting. - When/if pens are used they are black ink - Teachers should use a purple pen for feedback/marking in books. - Children should use a green pen for peer or self-feedback/editing in books. - All work should be dated (underlined) any maths work can be dated with the numerical date (UKS2 can also record the numerical date in Roman Numerals) - All work must have a Learning focus, which is underlined.
+We do not promote 'pen licences' so pens can be given out to children discretely eg. Have a little try with this... we do want to make a fuss of excellent handwriting and presentation but not at the detriment of other pupils within the class who may have difficulties with handwriting. - When/if pens are used they are black ink, unless a different ink has been agreed via an individual learning plan. - Teachers should use a purple pen for feedback/marking in books. - Children should use a green pen for peer or self-feedback/editing in books. - All work should be dated (underlined) any maths work can be dated with the numerical date (UKS2 can also record the numerical date in Roman Numerals) - All work must have a learning focus, which is underlined.
 Then the children miss a line before starting their work. - Children are encouraged to write on the lines in their books instead of worksheets. - ALL children use pencil for maths. - Pencil is used when drawing in workbooks. - Only coloured pencil to be used in workbooks save felt tips for paper.